A Joy Forever: Marie Webster’s Quilt Patterns

 • Identifying and resolving common issues like tension problems, skipped stitches, motor problems

-• Adjusting pressure feet, needle plates, bobbin cases
+• Adjusting pressure foot, needle plates, bobbin cases

 • Safety best practices